 Heidelberg’s main attraction is the sandstone castle which overlooks the old town (Altstadt).
 It is featured in just about every photo you see of the city and my favourite view is from the banks of the Neckar River.

 Once there you can explore the Gothic-Renaissance courtyard or check out the pharmacy museum.
-I skipped that and went straight for the terrace to see the views over Heidelberg and the river.
+I was a bit rushed so skipped that and went straight for the terrace to see the views over Heidelberg and the river.
+This is likely the most popular view overlooking Heidelberg.

 Old Town Squares